-- It is not an inner class. - It is a non-abstract class, or is annotated @Decorator. - It does not implement jakarta.enterprise.inject.spi.Extension. - It is not annotated @Vetoed or in a package annotated @Vetoed. - It has an appropriate constructor either: - the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.
+- It is not an inner class. - It is a non-abstract class. - It does not implement jakarta.enterprise.inject.spi.Extension or jakarta.enterprise.inject.build.compatible.spi.BuildCompatibleExtension. - It is not annotated @Vetoed or in a package annotated @Vetoed. - It has an appropriate constructor either: - $\,\circ\,$ the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.